The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 If you doubt me, watch (or read) depictions of women by male writers.

-I’ve compared/contrasted Elmore Leonard’s writing and that of Tom Clancy before.
+I’ve compared/contrasted Elmore Leonard’s writing and that of late author, Tom Clancy before.
 The comparison holds up in both the books and television series based upon the books.
 Women in Tom Clancy’s world usually fall in one of the categories above.

 We’ll look at the series, Jack Ryan, first.